Impact of the 1914 Sealing Disaster

 Although the commission found no one person accountable for the sealing disasters of 1914, public opinion held Captain Abram Kean morally responsible for the dead and injured sealers of the SS Newfoundland.
 Newspapers published numerous letters to the editor angrily criticizing Kean for leaving the sealers on the ice in deteriorating weather conditions, and on 5 March 1915, the Mail and Advocate published a petition demanding that police charge Kean with criminal negligence; within a week it had collected 6,000 signatures.
 Although Kean won a defamation suit against the paper on March 11, the public remained unsympathetic and that same night 1,000 protestors paraded through downtown St. John’s to call for Kean’s retirement.
 Their efforts were unsuccessful and Kean departed for the ice floes the following day aboard the Florizel.
 He continued sealing for 20 years and in 1934 received the Order of the British Empire for bringing home his millionth seal pelt.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-115 16.04.026), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+115 16.04.026), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.